 Understanding Trump’s Muslim Bans

-BEYOND THE BAN: OTHER DISCRIMINATORY POLICIES AGAINST MUSLIMS
+BEYOND THE BAN: ADDITIONAL DISCRIMINATORY IMMIGRATION POLICIES FROM THE TRUMP ADMINISTRATION

 Slashing Legal Immigration and Cutting Diversity in Our Immigration System.
 On Feb.
 7, 2017, Senators Cotton (R-AK) and Purdue (R-GA) introduced a bill that would cut the availability of green cards by more than half and end our family-based immigration system.
 If passed, the Reforming American Immigration for Strong Employment (RAISE) Act, would cut current levels of legal immigration by over 50 percent, and eliminate the Diversity Visa Lottery Program, which provides opportunities for countries that send few immigrants — often those with a majority of Muslim and/or Black populations — to apply for a green card.
 These anti-family, anti-Black proposals are also actively promoted by the White House.